Tag: Jangjin

 Surrounded at Jangjin: Last Line of Defense

-Carl House arrived at Jangjin with his unit and was told no enemy forces were within a fifteen-mile radius.
-He recalls many soldiers began building fires, drinking coffee, and preparing sleeping bags.
-He shares that Chinese forces surrounded the U.S. soldiers in a horseshoe-shaped position around three in the morning, making it nearly impossible for them to escape.
+Carl House shares arriving at Jangjin with his unit and was told no enemy forces were within a fifteen mile radius but noted many Chinese soldiers began building fires, drinking coffee, and preparing sleeping bags.
+He explains Chinese forces surrounded the U.S. soldiers in a horseshoe-shaped position around three in the morning, making it nearly impossible for them to escape.
 He remembers fighting for three days and running low on artillery after a failed airdrop landed in enemy territory.
-He recounts his captain ordering his unit to stand rear guard while fellow soldiers pulled out and recalls doing what he could to hold off the Chinese.
+He recounts his captain ordering his unit to stand in rear guard while fellow soldiers pulled out and doing what he could to hold off the Chinese.

 Carl House's Capture

-Carl House and his Squad Leader, Raymond Howard, were the only 2 remaining soldiers holding the line as the Chinese were throwing concussion grenades at both men.
-As he was covering for Raymond Howard, a gunshot broke his arm and caused massive blood-loss.
-The only thing that he had to hold his arm together was a slang he used to keep his arm straight during the healing process.
-When he made the attempt to cross the valley himself, he fell unconscious from his injury and when he woke up, Chinese had surrounded the area.
-He made an attempt to play dead, but the thirty-degree-below-zero temperature gave away the heat from his breath, so they stuck a bayonet in his back and took him away.
+Carl House remembers he and his squad leader, Raymond Howard, were the only two remaining soldiers holding the line as the Chinese threw concussion grenades at the men.
+He describes Howard attempting to hold the line as he tried to escape with shot and bleeding arm with only his pocket to use as a sling.
+He explains when he made the attempt to cross the valley himself he fell unconscious from his injury and when he woke up, Chinese had surrounded the area.
+He describes attempting to play dead, but the freezing temperature gave away the heat from his breath, so the Chinese stuck a bayonet in his back and took him away.

-Carl House marched to Camp 5 from February to May of 1952, but he was moved to Camp 3 where he was later released.
-Each room the prisoners occupied held ten people (tip to toe) which would be beneficial to them to keep warm.
-Since many of the US soldiers were well-fed and strong when they arrived, they were able to survive the rest of the winter while slowing losing weight.
-He said the one thing that mattered the most was food, but many soldiers hated the idea of eating rice that had once been on the floor.
-Most of the food contained glass, rocks, rat droppings, and many men died.
+Carl House recalls marching to Camp 5 from February to May of 1952, but was moved to Camp 3.
+He remembers each room the prisoners occupied held ten to twelve people (tip to toe) which would be beneficial to them to keep warm.
+He explains since many of the US soldiers were well-fed and strong when they arrived, they were able to survive the rest of the winter while slowing losing weight.
+He says the most difficult thing was the lack of food and much of the food they received was contaminated.
+He claims most of the food contained glass, rocks, and rat droppings, appearing as though it had been swept from the floor.
+He is saddened that many soldiers starved because they were unwilling to eat the polluted food.

 Charles Earnest Berry